Identity Governance and Administration as a Service Quick Start

 3.0 Logging In to the Identity Governance Service

 After signing up for Identity Governance as a Service, log in to your unique URL using the provided user name and password.
 You must log in with the bootstrap administrator account until you have collected and published identities and assigned a user as the Customer Administrator.
 Bootstrap administrator account is created during the onboarding process.
-Micro Focus recommends that you change the bootstrap administrator password.
+We recommend that you change the bootstrap administrator password.
 You can change the password by logging in to your aa service/account as tenantid\IGBOOTSTRAPS\bootstrap administrator email.
 For example, when Tenant ID is Tenant 1 and the bootstrap administrator email is igadmin@tenant1.com, log in to your aa.cyberresprod.com/account as TENANT1\IGBOOTSTRAPS\igadmin@tenant1.com.

 4.0 Installing and Configuring the Cloud Bridge Agent